nasa/astrobee/README.md

 ### Contributing

 The Astrobee Robot Software is open source, and we welcome contributions from the public.
 Please submit pull requests to the [`develop`](https://github.com/nasa/astrobee/tree/develop) branch.
+The code must follow the \ref astrobee-code-style.
 For us to merge any pull requests, we must request that contributors sign and submit a [Contributor License Agreement](https://www.nasa.gov/sites/default/files/atoms/files/astrobee_individual_contributor_license_agreement.pdf) due to NASA legal requirements.
 Thank you for your understanding.